7max/log4cl/README.md

 ### Automatic naming of loggers

-When you issue a log statement such as `(log:info "whatever")` LOG4CL determines the logger name automatically based on surrounding content.
+When you issue a log statement such as `(log:info "whatever")` LOG4CL determines the logger name automatically based on surrounding context.
 That's why, when you issue log statement from `REPL` with the current package being *CL-USER*, the logger message is logged into is also called `CL-USER`.